 The goal of communication should be to know each other and be known by each other…completely.
-This looks like creating an environment where you and your spouse both feel comfortable and secure sharing how you feel about all areas of life.
+This looks like creating an environment where you and your spouse feel comfortable and secure sharing your thoughts and feelings about all areas of your life.

 Be willing to share how you feel with your spouse.
-Also, be willing to listen to how your spouse feels.
+Also, be ready to listen to how your spouse feels.
 Pursue complete transparency in all of your communication.

 Habit #5: Say, “I Pray”

-When Star and I introduce ourselves at the beginning of our marriage conferences, I frequently say something to the effect of, “When Star and I first got married we were 19 and 20.
+When Star and I introduce ourselves at the beginning of our marriage conferences, I frequently say, “When Star and I first got married, we were 19 and 20.
 We didn’t know the first thing about marriage!”
 In a recent interview, we were asked what we meant by that.
-Looking back, the biggest thing we didn’t understand about marriage is how foundational it is to put Christ at the center.
+Looking back, the most significant thing we needed to understand about marriage is how foundational it is to put Christ at the center.

-This doesn’t have to look like spending 30 minutes on your knees with your spouse, but it should be a habit that you commit to grow in starting today.
+This doesn’t have to look like spending 30 minutes on your knees with your spouse, but it should be a habit you commit to growing starting today.
 I know this is intimidating for many couples, but my encouragement is to start small and start today.

 “Unless the Lord builds the house, the builders labor in vain.”